1985shree/1985shree/README.md

 - 👯 I’m looking to collaborate on ML projects on healthcare, business and climate.

-- 🤔 I’m looking for help with understanding in depth the working and performance of models.
+- 🤔 I’m looking for help with understanding in-depth the working and performance of models, infrastructure building and front-end.

 - 💬 Ask me about Spectroscopy, Data processing, Data visualization